CazB67/portfolio-react/README.md

 An updated portfolio created using React.
 It shows my projects and other information about myself.
 This app  uses [Create React App](https://github.com/facebook/create-react-app) and Bootstrap CSS Framework.
 It features 6 projects, a `Header` component that appears on multiple pages, a `Project` component that is used multiple times on a single page, navigation with React Router and a `Footer` component that appears on multiple pages.

+I need to refactor the project component to get data out of a JSON in the future.

 ## Table of Contents
 1. [Installation](#Installation)
 2. [Usage](#Usage)